robrwo/Text-Minify-XS/README.md

 patch to an existing test-file that illustrates the bug or desired feature.

-## Reporting Security Vulnerabilities

-Security issues should not be reported on the bugtracker website.
-Please see `SECURITY.md` for instructions how to report security vulnerabilities.
+If the bug you are reporting has security implications which make it inappropriate to send to a public issue tracker, then see `SECURITY.md` for instructions how to report security vulnerabilities.

 # AUTHOR